HackBulgaria/Ruby-on-Rails-1/week5/course-management/README.md

 * DELETE /lectures/42/tasks/3/solutions/13 - Deletes solution 13 for task 3 in lecture 42.
 * PUT/PATCH /lectures/42/tasks/3/solutions/13 - Updates solution 13 for task 3 in lecture 42.

-This time we're not building a REST service so don't forget to add some pretty web views.
+This time we're not building a REST service so don't forget to add some pretty web views for managing all these endpoints.

 Go on and build that thing! (: